nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

 ::

-  Config::Set ("/NodeList/0/DeviceList/*/$ns3::WifiNetDevice/Phy/$ns3::WifiPhy/ChannelNumber",
+  Config::Set ("/NodeList/0/DeviceList/*/$ns3::WifiNetDevice/Phy/$ns3::WifiPhy/ChannelSettings",
-               UintegerValue (3));
+               StringValue ("{38, 40, BAND_5GHZ, 0}"));

-This section provides guidance on how to configure these settings in a coherent manner, and what happens if non-standard values are chosen.
+This section provides guidance on how to properly configure these settings.

 WifiHelper::SetStandard()
 +++++++++++++++++++++++++

-``WifiHelper::SetStandard ()`` is a method to set various parameters in the Mac and Phy to standard values and some reasonable defaults.
+``WifiHelper::SetStandard ()`` is a method required to set various parameters in the Mac and Phy to standard values, but also to check that the channel settings as described above are allowed.
+For instance, a channel in the 2.4 GHz band cannot be configured if the standard is 802.11ac, or a channel in the 6 GHz band can only be configured if the standard is 802.11ax (or beyond).
-For example, ``SetStandard (WIFI_STANDARD_80211a)`` will set the WifiPhy to Channel 36 in the 5 GHz band, among other settings appropriate for 802.11a.

 The following values for WifiStandard are defined in ``src/wifi/model/wifi-standards.h``: